NorthStarUAS/insgnss_tools/README.md

 # Available filters

-* 15 state EKF using only gyro, accels, and gps for input.
+* nav_eigen_double: 15 state EKF using only inertial sensors and gps for input.
 Converges to true heading without needing magnetometers.
+  Uses double types exclusively for all internal math whether the precision is needed or not.

+* nav_eigen_float: 15 state EKF using only intertial sensors and gps for input.
+Does not need magnetometers.
+Uses floating point data types as much as possible internally.
+Produces the same (or practically) the same result as the double version of this algorithm.
+For some platforms that done't support double floating point math in hardware, this version may run significantly faster.

-* 15 state EKF that includes magnetometers in the measurement update.
-  More stable in attitude, but assumes a quality magnetometer calibration.
+* nav_eigen_mag: 15 state EKF that includes magnetometers in the measurement update.
+Tends to converge to the exact same solution as the non-magnetometer variant over time.
+Is more stable in attitude and holds the bias estimate more stable.
+With a reasonable magnetometer calibration, this version should converge more quickly.

-* Piece-wise segment optimizer.
+* nav_eigen_sep: The same algorithm as nav_eigen_float, but with the code restructured a bit to enable separating the time update and the measurement update steps into separate functions.
+Also adds trapazoidal numerical integration for slightly better results.

+* nav_openloop: Open-loop integrator.
+Given an initial starting condition, will integrate position, velocity, and orientation from the inertial data alone.
+Shis can be used with the piece-wise segment optimizer.

-# Features:
+# Script Fron End Features:

 * Run two filters (or the same filter with different noise settings) and plot the results side by side.